Promoting XXcellence in Women's Health: Optimal Management of Women and Girls with Blood Disorders: Annual Research Grant Award 2020

 - Have a research mentor who is senior faculty at the applicant’s home institution for the duration of the award

-- Have a pending IRB approval at the submission of the grant application
+- Have an apporived or a pending IRB approval at the submission of the grant application

 - Statistical support